-It’s estimated that there are almost 21 million victims of forced labour worldwide – 13,000 of these in the UK.
+It’s estimated that there are 40.3 million people living in modern slavery worldwide – 136,000 of these in the UK.
 At Network Rail we’re committed to doing business in a sustainable and responsible way.
 This includes a commitment to do all that we reasonably can to prevent all forms of modern slavery in our supply chain and in any part of our own business, and we expect our customers and suppliers to do the same.

 Our anti-slavery and human trafficking policy is available to view via attachments section on this page.